Most students with disability attend their local school, where they are living. There are also three Support Schools across the state.

-We work collaboratively to achieve positive outcomes for all students with disability.
+We work collaboratively with the families of students with disability to achieve positive outcomes for all students with disability.

-We also follow the DECYP Disability Action Plan 2018-2021.
+We have also adopted the DECYP Accessible Island: Tasmania’s Disability Framework for Action 2018-2021 (PDF 1.1MB).
 The plan describes how we work together as a department to provide an inclusive environment for all learners and staff with disability.

 Our key support areas

 Support for students with disability is provided across the following key areas: